Ohio Handicap Parking Permit

 - Pay the applicable fees ($3.50 for placards; fees vary for license plates)

 Please click here for more information on how to get your online medical certification from a licensed physician in Ohio.

-If you need to renew your temporary handicap placard, you must re-submit a new application form and a new medical certification.
+In Ohio, to renew your temporary handicap placard, you must re-submit a new application form and new medical certification.